-Raters scored the imaged student responses on PC monitors at scoring locations in Sharonville, Ohio; Columbus, Ohio; Plymouth, Minnesota; Woodbury, Minnesota; King of Prussia, Pennsylvania; Jacksonville, Florida; Indianapolis, IN; and San Antonio, Texas.
+Raters scored the imaged student responses on PC monitors at scoring locations in Cincinnati, Ohio; Columbus, Ohio; Plymouth, Minnesota; Woodbury, Minnesota; Philadelphia, Pennsylvania; Indianapolis, IN; and San Antonio, Texas.

 In all locations, raters were seated at tables with individual imaging stations.
 Image distribution was controlled, ensuring that student images were sent only to designated groups of raters qualified to score those items.
 Imaged student responses were electronically separated for routing to individual raters by item.
 Raters were only provided with student responses for items that they were qualified to score.
 Scores were keyed into DRC's imaging system.